bluem-development/bluem-woocommerce/readme.txt

 Ensure that the required information is filled in within the settings page.
 The Access Token for testing, the SenderID and the brandID have to be set properly.
 These details are given by your Bluem account manager.

-You can change the environment from `Testing` to `Live (production)` as soon as you have a production token and you have tested your configuration extensively.
+You can change the environment from `Testing` to `Live (production)` as soon as you have a production token.
+Please ensure you have tested your configuration extensively.

 === Mandates ===
 eMandates is utilized as a Payment Gateway within WooCommerce.
 Enable it as a module in Settings > bluem and as the gateway in WooCommerce > Settings > Payments